JuanGildeGP/PyTorch-Practice/README.md

 # PyTorch Practice

-This is a repository where I go over and put to practice the lessons learnt in the four courses in DataCamp dedicated to PyTorch: Introduction to Deep Learning with Pytorch, Intermediate Deep Learning with Pytorch, Deep Learning for Images with Pytorch and Deep Learning for Text with PyTorch.
+This is a repository where I go over and put to practice the lessons learnt in the four courses in DataCamp dedicated to PyTorch: Introduction to Deep Learning with Pytorch, Intermediate Deep Learning with Pytorch.

 # Table of Contents
 - [Introduction to PyTorch]